prasanth30/Evaluation_Tasks/Common_Task_1/readme.md

 - Indices that are not Lorentz or spinor-related, such as summation indices or generic tensor indices, should be normalized to a consistent format.

+## Implementation details

+- I have used the text files to extract the expressions and create dataframe.
+Which was further split it into train-val-test split.
+I have normalized the expressions and built tokenizer.

+- To simplify implementation, I have used vocab class from torchtext (which got deprecated, so I have rebuilt it from source)

 Refer to the notebook for more details